AP Calculus: Topic outline

+It can be seen from the tables that the pass rate (score of 3 or higher) of AP Calculus BC is higher than AP Calculus AB.
+It can also be noted that about 1/2 as many take the BC exam as take the AB exam.
+A possible explanation for the higher scores on BC is that students who take AP Calculus BC are more prepared and advanced in math, often self-selecting into the course due to greater intrinsic motivation and prior achievement.
+The 5-rate is consistently over 40% (much higher than almost all the other AP exams).
+In 2025, AP Calculus BC was rated as one of the most satisfying AP exams by students, with an average satisfaction score of 8 out of 10.

 AB sub-score distribution

 AP Exam

 The College Board intentionally schedules the AP Calculus AB exam at the same time as the AP Calculus BC exam to make it impossible for a student to take both tests in the same academic year, though the College Board does not make Calculus AB a prerequisite class for Calculus BC.
 Some schools do this, though many others only require precalculus as a prerequisite for Calculus BC.
 The AP awards given by College Board count both exams.
 However, they do not count the AB sub-score piece of the BC exam.
+AP exam scores, including for Calculus, serve as strong predictors of college performance and are valued in admissions processes at institutions like the University of California system.

 Format

 The structures of the AB and BC exams are identical.
 Both exams are three hours and fifteen minutes long, comprising a total of 45 multiple choice questions and six free response questions.
-They are usually administered on a Tuesday morning in May.
+They are usually administered on a Monday or Tuesday morning in May.

 The two parts of the multiple choice section are timed and taken independently.

-Students are required to put away their calculators after 30 minutes have passed during the Free-Response section, and only at that point may begin Section II Part B. However, students may continue to work on Section II Part A during the entire Free-Response time, although without a calculator during the later half.
+Students are required to put away their calculators after 30 minutes have passed during the Free-Response section, and only at that point may begin Section II Part B. However, students may continue to work on Section II Part A during the entire Free-Response time, although without a calculator during the later two thirds.